-- Undertake a risk assessment for pregnant colleagues - Support the pregnant colleague and ensure fairness and consistency in the application of the policy - Follow the guidance provided
+- Undertake a risk assessment with pregnant colleagues - Provide support to the pregnant colleague and ensure fairness and consistency in the application of this policy

 Procedure

 1. Eligibility for Statutory Maternity Leave (SML)

 All colleagues are automatically entitled to 52 weeks of SML, regardless of their length of service, subject to certain procedural steps being followed.
 SML consists of 26 weeks of Ordinary Maternity Leave and 26 weeks of Additional Maternity Leave.